The new one ‘From the Raod Series is about Borjomi – Tbilisi Train.

-Maybe some other countries near by, such as Iran, but lets do not go so far into the future.
+Maybe some other countries nearby, such as Iran, but let’s do not go so far into the future.

-I’m here so lets focus on Georgian part of my trip.
-I have spent few days in Borjomi.
-Met some great Girls from Poland (yes, once again, there is way too many Polish people traveling in Georgia).
-Actually I blame the Girls for me taking this train ride Borjomi – Tbilisi and collecting all those great pictures from the road.
+I’m here so let’s focus on Georgian part of my trip.
+I have spent a few days in Borjomi.
+Met some great Girls from Poland (yes, once again, there is way too many Polish people travelling in Georgia).

-At first I have dismissed the idea straight away after finding out it takes 5h.
+At first, I have dismissed the idea straight away after finding out it takes 5h.
 Tbilisi was actually 2h away by marshrutka.

 Yes, I know, you want to say: Maria, how come?
 Don’t you love crazy transportation and pictures from the road!?

 I think I was just tired.
 Wanted to get to Tbilisi as fast as I could.
 To the civilized world of fancy cafes, cool bars, sophisticated restaurants, real ice-creams and the city buzz.

 But Girls wouldn’t listen.
 I have been up-voted.
 So I have packed and like a good girl (who would say?) showed up on the train station in Borjomi at 15.45.
 Exactly an hour before.

 Borjomi – Tbilisi Train Ride

 It required nothing more than putting 2GEL in.
 No need to press any button.
 No need to think hard or trying to make something out of complicated Georgian alphabet.
 Just put a coin in and take your ticket.
 Cool.

 The views were rewarding and I really didn’t regret taking a train after all.
 Lucky You Girls!
 The countryside in the light of sun going down was mesmerizing.
 The stations, old railways, broken cars on the side of the stations always catch my eye and camera.
 So one happy Marysia indeed.